Linking a Route Table with a Subnet

 Linking a Route Table to a Subnet Using Cockpit v2

-You can also do this action in the Nets dashboard, by clicking the ID of a Net, selecting a Subnet, and clicking IconLink Link Route Table in the displayed action menu.
+You can also do this action in the Nets dashboard, by clicking the ID of a Net, selecting a Subnet, and clicking IconLink Link Route Table in the action menu.

-2. Check the box of the route table you want to link to a Subnet.
+1. In the Route Tables dashboard, check the box of the route table you want to link to a Subnet.

-3. Click IconLink Link to Subnet.
+2. Click IconLink Link to Subnet.

-The LINK ROUTE TABLE TO SUBNET dialog box appears.
+The LINK TO SUBNET dialog box appears.

-4. From the list, select the Subnet you want to link to the route table.
+3. From the list, select the Subnet you want to link to the route table.

 The route table is linked to the Subnet.